AGIFOUNDATION/Cyprite/README.md

 # Cyprite

 > - Author: LostAbaddon
-> - Version: 0.5.10
+> - Version: 1.0.0

-I am your best and smartest AI partner, Cyprite.
+I am your best and smartest AI partner, Cyprite（机灵）.

+"Cyprite" is a combination of "Cyber" and "Sprite," while "机灵 (jī ling)" is formed by combining "机器 (jī qì, machine)" and "精灵 (jīng líng, sprite)."
+It also implies that Cyprite is very clever!

 ---